Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 Following the identification of the mean outcome under OTR, $V_0$, in Eq. \eqref{identification}, \cite{zhang2012robust} and \cite{zhang2013robust} consider plug-in estimators with double robustness for $V_0$.
 Let $\widehat{\pi}$, $\widehat{\mu}$ and $\widehat{\tau}$ be the estimators of $\pi$, $\mu$ and $\tau$ respectively and $\widehat{d}(\mathbf{X}):=\mathbb{I}\{\widehat{\tau}(\mathbf{X})>0\}$ be the estimated decision function of OTR.
 A cross-fitting version of the plug-in estimator is

-where the cross-fitting aims to remove the self correlation bias induced by the estimation of $d^{o p t}_0$, $\pi$ and $h$ \citep{chernozhukov2018double}.
+where the cross-fitting aims to remove the self correlation bias induced by the estimation of $d^{o p t}_0$, $\pi$ and $\mu$ \citep{chernozhukov2018double}.
 Under regularity that $P(\tau(\mathbf{X})=0)=0$ and some mild assumptions including Assumption \ref{A7}, $\sqrt{n}(\widehat{V}_{0}-V_0)$ is asymptotically normal with mean 0 and variance achieving the semiparametric efficiency bound, following similar derivations in \cite{luedtke2016statistical} and \cite{van2014targeted}.
-Thus, the plug-in estimator $\widehat{V}_0$ leads to valid and optimal inference on the mean outcome under OTR under regularity.
-Here, Assumption \ref{A7} is a classical doubly robust rate requirement of the estimated propensity score and the estimated outcome function required for inference in existing causal literature \citep{chernozhukov2018double} and is weaker than the rate requirement in \cite{shi2020breaking}.
-The details of the derivation under regularity is provided in Section A.1 of the supplementary material.
+Thus, the plug-in estimator $\widehat{V}_0$ leads to valid and optimal inference on the mean outcome under OTR under regularity. {Here, Assumption \ref{A7} is a classical doubly robust rate requirement of the estimated propensity score and the estimated outcome function required for inference in existing causal literature \citep{chernozhukov2018double}.} The details of the derivation under regularity is provided in Section A.1 of the supplementary material.

-\begin{assumption}[Doubly Robust Convergence Rate of $\widehat{\pi}$ and $\widehat{\mu}$] For any subset $\mathcal{I}\subset[n]$, $a\in\{0,1\}$ and asymptotically with probability 1, we have
+\begin{Assumption}[Doubly Robust Convergence Rate of $\widehat{\pi}$ and $\widehat{\mu}$] For any subset $\mathcal{I}\subset[n]$, $a\in\{0,1\}$ and asymptotically with probability 1, we have

-\end{assumption}
+\end{Assumption}